decentcult/blockchain-intro/index.md

 ---

-# Solution
+# Solution: Bitcoin

-Blockchain as a history writing method
+Public and pseudonymous, permissionless and distributed blockchain powered cryptocurrency as a transaction and communication history writing tool.

+---

+# Benefits as a currency

 Controllable emission, transparent transactions

+---

+# Benefits as a communication tool

 ---